Yann Gael

 Yann Gael is a French-Cameroonian actor and writer.
-He is best known for his performance in the films Le Rêve Français (2017), Saloum (2021), and Vanilla (2025), and the 2022 TV series 1899.
+He is best known for his performance in the films Le Rêve Français (2017), Saloum (2021), and Vanilla (2025), and the TV series 1899 (2022) and Néro the Assassin (2025).

 Early life and education

 Yann Gael was born in Garoua, Cameroon.

 He attended the French National Academy of Dramatic Arts (Conservatoire National Supérieur d'Art Dramatique) in Paris.